(INDIA from 501 to 1200 -- continued)

 Mahmud broke the power of the local rulers in areas that he raided.
 He shattered the economy of northeastern India.
 Precious metals taken from India's temples went into circulation (much as Alexander's conquests had freed the gold of Darius III and stimulated the economy in his time).
 With his new wealth, Mahmud erected buildings and magnificent mosques in Ghazni.
 He turned Ghazni into a world center of Islamic culture, and he financed more military campaigns.

 In 1024 he defeated the Habbari Dynasty in the Sind and he annexed that area.
 In 1025 he invaded Somnath and looted its temple on the coast of Saurashtra.

 In the year 1030 Sultan Mahmud died, at age 59, and his sultanate passed to one of his sons, who fought a brother.
 The sultanate had the instability common to other dynastic systems.
 By 1151 Ghazni was in ruins, and in 1187 the Ghaznavid Empire collapsed.
 In its place a new Turkish dynasty arose: the Ghurids.
 With the Hindu reputation for weakness, a Ghurid army invaded India and fought its way to Delhi, reaching that city in 1193, overwhelming fierce Hindu opposition along the way.
 By 1202 the Ghurids had conquered the larger kingdoms along the Ganges River.
 The Ghurid invaders were Muslims and unimpressed by Indic civilization.

 Coming across Buddhism, they saw it as debased idol worship and tried to destroy it.
 They sacked Buddhism's major centers – including the center of learning, Nalanda, at Bihar – slaughtering many, destroying Buddhism in northern India and sending Buddhists fleeing to Nepal and Tibet, where Buddhism was to flourish.

-The Ghurids despised Hinduism, but their slaughter and enslavement of Hindus and the ruination of Hindu holy places was ineffective in diminishing that faith.
+The Ghurids despised Hinduism, but their slaughter and enslavement of Hindus and the ruination of Hindu holy places were ineffective in diminishing that faith.
 The Hindus were too numerous for them, and only on the fringe of Hindu society were people attracted to Islam.